-In accordance with Sections 2925(6) and 2925(7) of the Public Authorities Law, Part 201 of Title Two of the New York Code of Rules and Regulations, and as required by the New York Local Government Assistance Corporation's Investments Policy, Procedures, Reporting and Control Guidelines (the "Guidelines"), the Corporation shall annually prepare and approve an Investment Report.
+In accordance with Sections 2925(6) of the Public Authorities Law, Part 201 of Title Two of the New York Codes, Rules and Regulations, and as required by the New York Local Government Assistance Corporation's Investments Policy, Procedures, Reporting and Control Guidelines (the "Guidelines"), the Corporation shall annually prepare and approve an Investment Report.

 The organization of this report is structured to conform with the prescribed format specified in the section on "Required Reports" of the Guidelines.
-Section I of this Annual Investment Report contains the Corporation's Guidelines that were most recently reapproved by the Board on June 29, 2011 pursuant to Resolution 2011-07.
-There have been no amendments to the Annual Investment Guidelines since last approved.
-Section II contains a concise explanation of the Guidelines.
-Section III summarizes the recorded results of the Corporation's investment activity for the year ended March 31, 2012 and a schedule of the primary dealers used for the Corporation's investment transactions during its 2011-12 fiscal year.
-Section IV contains the Independent Auditors' Investment Audit Report for the fiscal year ended March 31, 2012.
+Section I of this Annual Investment Report contains the Corporation's Guidelines that were most recently reapproved by the Board on June 26, 2013 pursuant to Resolution 2013-07.
+There have been no amendments to the Guidelines since last approved.
+Section II contains a concise explanation of the Guidelines as well as a summary of the proposed revisions for Board consideration and adoption.
+Section III contains the Corporation's Guidelines with proposed revisions tracked to the Guidelines most recently approved by the Corporation Board.
+Section IV contains the Guidelines including the proposed revisions for Board consideration and adoption.
+The revisions are not in track changes in this Section.
+Section V summarizes the recorded results of the Corporation's investment activity and a schedule of the primary dealers used for the Corporation's investment transactions for the fiscal year ended March 31, 2014.
+Section VI contains the Report on Investment Compliance with Section 201.3 of Title Two of the Official Compilation of Codes, Rules And Regulations of the State of New York during the year ended March 31, 2014.
 Pursuant to the Exclusive Agent Agreement between the Corporation and the State Comptroller (the "Comptroller"), as amended, the Corporation delegates the responsibility of investing the Corporation's monies to the Comptroller.

-After the Corporation's Board has reviewed and accepted this Report, copies of the Report will be submitted to the Division of the Budget, the Senate Finance Committee, the Assembly Ways and Means Committee and the Office of the State Comptroller in accordance with the Corporation's Guidelines.
+After the Corporation's Board has reviewed and accepted this Report, copies of the Report will be submitted to the Division of the Budget, the Senate Finance Committee, the Assembly Ways and Means Committee and the Office of the State Comptroller pursuant to section 2925(7) of the Public Authorities Law, Part 201 of Title Two of the New York Codes, Rules and Regulations and in accordance with the Corporation's Guidelines.